Adenosine triphosphate: Metal cation binding

 A second magnesium ion is critical for ATP binding in the kinase domain.
 The presence of Mg2+ regulates kinase activity.
+It is interesting from an RNA world perspective that ATP can carry a Mg ion which catalyzes RNA polymerization.

 Chemical properties

 Salts of ATP can be isolated as colorless solids.

-ATP is stable in aqueous solutions between pH 6.8 and 7.4, in the absence of catalysts.
-At more extreme pHs, it rapidly hydrolyses to ADP and phosphate.
+ATP is stable in aqueous solutions between pH 6.8 and 7.4 (in the absence of catalysts).
+At more extreme pH levels, it rapidly hydrolyses to ADP and phosphate.
 Living cells maintain the ratio of ATP to ADP at a point ten orders of magnitude from equilibrium, with ATP concentrations fivefold higher than the concentration of ADP.
 In the context of biochemical reactions, the P-O-P bonds are frequently referred to as high-energy bonds.

 Reactive aspects

-The hydrolysis of ATP into ADP and inorganic phosphate releases 20.5 kJ/mol of enthalpy.
+The hydrolysis of ATP into ADP and inorganic phosphate:

+releases 20.5 kJ/mol of enthalpy.
+This may differ under physiological conditions if the reactant and products are not exactly in these ionization states.
 The values of the free energy released by cleaving either a phosphate (Pi) or a pyrophosphate (PPi) unit from ATP at standard state concentrations of 1 mol/L at pH 7 are: